-I have recently become aware that some widely used pharmaceutical medications cause jaw clenching and grinding as side effects.
+I’ve learned that some widely used pharmaceutical medications can cause jaw clenching and grinding as side effects.

-The best known are in a class called SSRIs, selective serotonin reuptake inhibitors, commonly prescribed for depression.
-I’m sure you’ve heard of Prozac (fluoxetine).
-Here are some other SSRIs:
+The best known are in a class called SSRIs, selective serotonin reuptake inhibitors, commonly prescribed for depression and/or anxiety.

 - Zoloft (sertraline)

 - Celexa (citalopram)

 - Paxil and Pexeva (paroxetine and paroxetine CR)

 - Viibryd (vilazodone)